 » Reforming teacher training in an student-friendly manner

 Service & Counselling

 Information & Advice

-If you have questions concerning your specific study program, your Fachschaft will help you and for specific topics turn to the respective Referat/AK.
+If you have questions concerning your specific study program, your Fachschaft will help you.
+For more general topics turn to the respective Referat/AK.
 Even if we don’t know how to help you, we will definitely know who can.
 Feel free to reach out!

 Many problems during your time at university are of legal nature.
 As a tenant, employee and student you have rights protecting you from unfair treatment, e.g. during exams or when signing your lease.
-That is why the StuRa is proud to host legal counseling for students free of charge.
-Initial counseling can solve more than you think.
+That is why the StuRa is proud to host legal counselling for students free of charge.
+Initial counselling can solve more than you think!

 This bike workshop is run by students and offers tools, advice and – if you are lucky – used spare parts to fix up your bike.
 The only thing you need to bring is a pair of busy hands.
 You can find us in a yellow container at the northern outskirts of the Neuenheimer Feld (INF 706).
 During the regular semester, the workshop is open on Tuesdays and Thursdays from 16:00 to 20:00.
 (Otherwise: Thurs, 14:00 – 20:00).